-- Power-on\
+- Power-on

-- Power-off\
+- Power-off

 - Over-temperature

 - Return to normal temperature

-- · Protection Mode entered
+- Protection Mode entered

 - Protection Mode exited

 - Remote Power Down applied

-- · Remote Power Down released
+- Remote Power Down released

+Application and removal of AC mains from the amplifier are recorded.
+Note that use of the front panel power switch is not recorded.
 The last five events are displayed per page, with the most recent at the top of the list.
 The log retains the last 256 events; if the list exceeds this size, the oldest events are deleted.
 Earlier pages may be scrolled through with the >> and << buttons.
 The log may be cleared at any time by clicking the Clear Log button.